Concussion Lawsuit After an Accident in California

-While many people write concussions off as nothing more than a bump to the head, they’re serious injuries.
-A minor concussion may require taking time off work or disrupting routine activities, but a severe concussion can lead to a lifetime of debilitating bouts of confusion, memory loss, sleep issues, and mood changes.
+Although many people think of concussions as just a bump on the head, they are serious injuries.
+A mild brain injury may require time off work or a change in routine activities.
+But, a severe concussion can lead to a lifetime of debilitating conditions.
+These include confusion, memory loss, sleep problems, and mood swings.
+By law, these damages can be recovered through a concussion settlement in California.

 What is a Concussion?